 Given the close relationship among Germanic languages, it is relatively easy for speakers of English to become proficient in Dutch.
 After completing just the third semester of our Dutch language series, students are ready to study at a Dutch university abroad, including through our signature program in Utrecht.

-Students at UW–Madison are able to select from a range of courses in Dutch language and linguistics; courses in topics in Dutch culture and literature that are of general interest are taught in English, or for Dutch credit.
-Dutch is a useful skill for subjects across the humanities, social and natural sciences, and engineering, thereby strengthening your qualifications for careers in diverse fields or for graduate or professional school.
+Students at UW–Madison are able to select from a range of courses in Dutch language; courses in Dutch culture and literature that are of general interest and fulfill breadth requirements are taught in English, or for Dutch credit.
+Dutch language skills and knowledge of the Dutch-speaking world are useful complements to degree programs across the humanities, social and natural sciences, and engineering, as they strengthen your qualifications for careers in diverse fields or for graduate or professional school.

 Jolanda Vanderwal Taylor, email@example.com

 Browse the Wisconsin Involvement Network for more information.

 Consider an internship where you can use Dutch, either in the US or abroad.
 An internship in any field can complement your language study and can provide valuable professional experience.